 Every student pursuing a degree in Instructional Media Design needs to look into University of New Mexico - Main Campus.
 This school is one of the largest schools in New Mexico.

 You shouldn't worry about affording University of New Mexico - Main Campus; 74.0% of their students obtain financial assistance.
 Graded #2 in New Mexico for value for the money, we might have predicted this university's superb educational programs to be higher priced.
 Interested in learning a little more about University of New Mexico - Main Campus' campus?
 Take a virtual tour.

 Any student who is interested in Instructional Media Design has to check out Cameron University.
 Located in Lawton, Oklahoma, this school is a good choice for students who enjoy the thrill of a substantial city.

-Even if you're not from Delaware, you won't feel as if you're the odd one out at this school.
-Around 24.3% of undergraduates are from out-of-state.
-For students who wish to carry on following their bachelor's degree, this school has graduate programs available.
+Freshman students are not required to live on-campus at .
+For graduates who wish to keep going following their undergraduate degree, this school has graduate programs available.
 Watch some school videos to explore what being on campus is like.

 Rio Salado College is a good option for individuals interested in an Instructional Media Design major.
 This school is in , .

 offers graduate degree programs for those who want to continue after earning a four-year degree.
 First-year students are not required to live on-campus at .
 View a few school videos for more information on what is happening on campus.

 University of Michigan - Dearborn is a wonderful option for students pursuing an Instructional Media Design degree.
 Dearborn, Michigan is an ideal setting for young people who enjoy the active urban lifestyle.